It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 Soaring Delta Becomes Circling Glider

-The weather stations were saying 11kph gusting to the high teens, so the choice of kites was pretty wide.
-Geographically, we are close to mid-way between the Noarlunga and Adelaide City stations so I figure an average taken from them both can't be far off!
-For both mean wind speed and gust strength.
+The weather stations were saying 11 kph gusting to the high teens, so the choice of kites was pretty wide.
+Geographically, we are close to midway between the Noarlunga and Adelaide City stations so I figure an average taken from them both can't be far off!
+That's for both mean wind-speed and gust strength.

 The Dowel Delta kite was very quickly rigged.
-A nice feature of Delta's, which perhaps helps explain their popularity!
+This is a nice feature of delta's, which perhaps helps explain their popularity!
 In no time it was grasping for altitude in the barely moving air.

 Above 50 feet, the going was a little easier, with the kite needing no encouragement to ease up and up to a fairly high line angle.
-And a nice sight it was, watching the pale orange sail creeping past cloud after cloud on its way up.
+And a superb sight it was, watching the pale-orange sail creeping past cloud after cloud on its way up.

-These days I fly this kite on 20 pound line all the time.
-It has proved to be very adequate strength-wise, and produces stunning light-wind performance with this fair-sized Delta!
+These days I fly this kite on 20-pound line all the time.
+This has proved to be very adequate strength-wise, and produces stunning light-wind performance with this fair-sized delta!

 Disappointingly, no sooner had the kite started floating around at 200 feet or so, the breeze started to die off.
 Sunset was approaching, which often has this effect around here.

-Soon the Delta was sagging to a 30 degree line angle, but still flying stable in the normal nose-up attitude.
+Soon the delta was sagging to a 30 degree line-angle but still flying stable in it's normal nose-up attitude.
 For a while, this situation held, but then the remaining tension just disappeared from the line.
-The nose dropped, the kite became a circling slow-speed glider and the show was over.
+The nose dropped, the kite became a circling slow-speed glider, and the show was over.

 Float-Out Launches With Dowel Delta Kite

 As it turned out, and as expected, a few little lessons were learned.
 But we got some usable imagery of the float-out launches.
-Next time, a 5 second delay should get better results for the Optio, while a second tripod would really come in handy.
-On this occasion I had to do the stills and the movie during 2 separate kite flights.
+Next time, a 5-second delay should get better results for the Optio, while a second tripod would really come in handy.
+On this occasion I had to do the stills and the movie during two separate flights.

-During a gust near ground level I popped the wind meter up for half a minute and it recorded an average speed of 5.4kph (3.3mph).
+During a gust near ground level I popped the wind meter up for half a minute and it recorded an average speed of 5.4 kph.

-The sun was out, high altitude hooks of Cirrus ('Mares Tails') sweeping the sky.
+The sun was out, and high altitude hooks of cirrus ("mares tails") swept the sky.
 The wind?
-Barely a whisper most of the time.
-Just the occasional 4 or 5 kph gust from a nearby small thermal lifting off.
-Perfect weather for the pale orange Dowel Delta kite!
+It was barely a whisper most of the time.
+There was just the occasional 4 or 5 kph gust from a nearby small thermal lifting off.
+This was perfect weather for the pale-orange Dowel Delta kite!

-Launch was easy, letting out line just fast enough to maintain a 45 degree line angle.
-Bravely, I decided to go with 20 pound line to get the absolute most out of the big but light-pulling Delta.
+Launching was easy, as I let out line just fast enough to maintain a 45 degree line angle.
+Bravely, I decided to go with 20-pound line to get the absolute most out of the big but light-pulling delta.
 In these conditions, it's not the wind speed that tightens up the line the most, it's the vertical plumes of air which cause the kite to surge overhead from time to time.

-After some pleasant flying around 200 feet or so, I let a thermal carry the kite almost vertically up to 400 feet.
-Slightly above the legal limit I guess tsk tsk tsk.
+After some pleasant flying, around 200 feet or so, I let a thermal carry the kite almost vertically up to 400 feet.
+That's the legal limit I guess tsk tsk tsk.

 A lazy loop would sometimes happen when the kite would get disturbed by a sudden drop in wind pressure and find itself pointed off to one side or even heading for the ground.
 Eventually it was time to pack up so I took 15 minutes or so to get the kite down slowly, right into my hands.
 A check of the Windtronic meter showed an average wind strength of 1.9 kph and a peak gust to 5.3 kph.

 Today it was the Dowel Delta, which is reliable in very light winds.
-After numerous attempts to get it above rooftop height, it finally got helped along by a gentle gust that was perhaps 2kph stronger than the others.
-It's not easy when you've got about 6 paces to run in, and the breeze is so light it can hardly move a leaf.
+After numerous attempts to get it above rooftop height, it finally got helped along by a gentle gust that was perhaps 2 kph stronger than the others.
+It's not easy when you've got about six paces to run in, and the breeze is so light it can hardly move a leaf.

 A slightly windier period came through for a few minutes, so I pulled the kite down much closer to the roof, just in case.
-Don't want the kite to loop over and end up over the neighbor's fence.
+I didn't want the kite to loop over and end up over the neighbor's fence.

 After this, the breeze progressively died off as the sun sank to the horizon.
 But not before the Dowel Delta had gone right out to 30 meters (100 feet) or so of line.
 Gentle gusts sent it surging almost overhead, directly over our roof.

 Eventually all breeze ceased and the Dowel Delta came down helicopter fashion—vertically—as I maintained a little tension in the line.
-Fantastic flight, although not so relaxing since I had to be absolutely sure to keep it out of trouble!
+It was a fantastic flight, although not so relaxing since I had to be absolutely sure to keep the kite out of trouble!